King Kong | 2005

 Finally, it’s back to ‘New York’, and the gloriously kitsch interior of Broadway’s ‘Alhambra Theatre’, in which Carl Denham (Jack Black) foolhardily exhibits the ‘Eighth Wonder of the World’.

 Built in 1929 as a 'movie palace', the Civic accommodates an audience of 2,378 in its spectacular main auditorium – a fantasy of turrets, minarets, spires, tiled roofs and Abyssinian panther statues, topped by a domed ceiling which recreates the Southern Hemisphere sky-scape with twinkling stars and floating clouds.
-So Carl Denham.
+So very Carl Denham.